xshen053/data-structure-collections/Tree/Readme.md

 - rotateLeft(G)
   - Let x be the right child of G. Make G the new left child of x.
   - Can think of as temporarily merging G and P, then sending G down and left.
+  - The two nodes **swap** colors so that the new root is the same color as the old root.
   - **new node's left child now becomes the right child of old node** see `node k` here
   - ![alt text](./imgs/rotateLeft.png)
 - rotateRight(P)
   - Let x be the left child of P. Make P the new right child of x.
+  - The two nodes **swap** colors so that the new root is the same color as the old root.
   - **new node(G)'s right child(k) now becomes the left child of old node(P)** see `node k` here
   - ![alt text](./imgs/rotateRight.png)

 #### Color Flip
+- flip colors or node and its 2 children

 #### Videos